What Is 'Future with Going to'?

 A common way to talk about the future in English is by using 'be going to'.
-Some argue that 'going to' is not a tense.
-It's just a phrase, an expression that we use to talk about plans and predictions in the future or in the past.
+Some argue that 'going to' is not tense.
+It is just a phrase, an expression, that we use to talk about plans and predictions in the future.

 Future with 'going to': Structure

-To construct the future tense with 'going to' use be going to + the base form of the verb.
+To construct the future tense with 'going to' use 'be' + 'going to' + the base form of the verb.
 Let us take a look at examples:

 Future with 'going to': Negation